 When a device is defectively designed or improperly implemented by a doctor, the damage to your body can be catastrophic.
 It represents an inexcusable breach of trust that can inflict irreparable damage on your family and cause physical and emotional trauma that you shouldn’t have to deal with.

-For more than 35 years Oshman & Mirisola has represented victims of medical device defects, reaching settlements and winning verdicts of millions of dollars in compensation for their injuries.
+For more than 35 years The Oshman Firm has represented victims of medical device defects, reaching settlements and winning verdicts of millions of dollars in compensation for their injuries.
 We don’t tolerate manufacturer negligence or medical malpractice, and neither should you.

 Call our offices today at (800) 400-8182 for a no-cost, no-obligation consultation on your case, and find out how we may be able to help you get the justice you deserve.